-The crash reporting system for Google Chrome is called Breakpad, and it integrates into the Chromium source in //components/crash.
-Crash reporting is disabled by default in Chromium, and crash reports are only available to Google employees, though they are frequently copied into the bug tracker for tracking and fixing.
+The crash reporting system for Google Chrome is called Breakpad, although it is being replaced by Crashpad, which is already in use on some platforms.
+Both are integrated into the Chromium source in //components/crash.
+Breakpad is disabled by default in Chromium, and crash reports are only available to Google employees, though they are frequently copied into the bug tracker for tracking and fixing.

 Breakpad is disabled by default.
 The cross-platform way to turn on crash reporting is to perform an official, branded build of Chromium by setting GYP_DEFINES="buildtype=Official branding=Chrome", which will require a src-internal checkout.

 To enable Breakpad without doing a branded build, each platform has a unique way of enabling breakpad:

 Breakpad is not a compile-time option on Windows.
 Instead, just build the crash_service executable target, which is responsible for catching crashes.
 Run this before starting chrome.exe with the --noerrdialogs flag.

 Breakpad is compiled in, but is not enabled by default.
 See IsCrashReportingEnabled() in chrome_browser_main_linux.cc for details on when it is enabled.

 Set the gyp variable (GYP_DEFINES) linux_dump_symbols=1 to dump the debugging symbols for the chrome binary in the Breakpad symbol format as part of a build.

 Mac uses Crashpad as its crash reporter instead of Breakpad.
 Crashpad is always compiled in and enabled, though reports are only stored locally and not uploaded by default.

 After Breakpad is enabled, you can have crash report minidumps generated locally.

 To get crash reports for content_shell and layout tests, see this page.